Former NPR copy editor Patricia Cole, known for her quick wit and editing eye, dies

 Her plan worked.

-Patricia's career spanned over 20 years, from her college newspaper to newsrooms including the Orlando Sentinel, The Columbus Dispatch, The Star-Ledger and the Law360 news service.
+Patricia's career spanned over 20 years, from her college newspaper to newsrooms including the Orlando Sentinel, The Columbus Dispatch, The Washington Times, The Star-Ledger and the Law360 news service.

 "I can hardly wait" was how she responded to her job offer from NPR, as Senior Supervising Editor Desiree Hicks recalls.
 "She never wavered in her enthusiasm."